nida0612/ADR/README.md

 - [References and Further information](#references-and-further-information)

 ### Usage guidelines

- - Each ADR is a plain text, 1-2 page document
+ - Each ADR is a plain text, 1-2 page document at max
- - ADRs should be numbered
  - ADRs should be stored within each software project repo
- - Create a separate repo for crosscutting ADRs
+ - Include diagrams if they aid understanding.
+ - Provide references and links.
+Avoid copying content unless essential or simplifies explanation.
- - Track ADRs in the backlog
+ - Follow the File Naming Conventions
- - Review ADRs
  - Create ADRs for *significant* design decisions
- - This template is a suggestion that you may want to adopt or adapt.
-In any case, establishing and sharing a template for ADRs in your team or organization is a good idea.

 ### ADR File Naming Conventions